 Management in patients with acute severe illness

-In acute severe illnesses with increased tissue factor expression, such as infection, sepsis, and crush injuries, potentiation of the inflammatory response via concomitant tissue factor pathway inhibitor (TFPI) inhibition could pose a risk of adverse reactions, especially thrombosis (see section 4.4).
+In acute severe illnesses with increased tissue factor expression, such as serious infection, sepsis, trauma, crush injuries, and cancer, potentiation of the inflammatory response via concomitant tissue factor pathway inhibitor (TFPI) inhibition could pose a risk of adverse reactions, especially thrombosis (see section 4.4).

 Treatment of acute severe illness should be managed per local standard of care, and continued treatment with Hympavzi in this situation should be weighed against the potential risks involved.
 Additional monitoring for adverse reactions and the development of thromboembolism may be warranted in these patients when marstacimab is administered.
 Hympavzi should be temporarily interrupted if clinical symptoms, imaging, and/or laboratory findings consistent with thrombotic events occur, and managed as clinically indicated.
 Hympavzi therapy may be resumed once the patient has clinically recovered at the clinical judgement of the healthcare provider (see Missed dose section below).